spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 * *Instrument:* mandibulometer
 * *Comment:*  In case of “rocker jaws”, the bone is held in place by pressing down on the second molars (Martin and Knussmann 1988:185, #79; Moore-Jansen et al. 1994, #34; Langley et al. 2016:72, #37).

+**Man_11 Mandibular Body Breadth at the Mental Foramen:** The maximum width of the mandibular body taken at the mental foramen.

+*Instrument:* sliding caliper

+*Comment:* The measurement is typically taken from a superior-to-interior direction and the caliper arm should be parallel to the flat surface on which the mandible is resting (Berg 2014, TML).

+**Man_12 Mandibular Body Breadth at the M2/M3 Junction:** The maximum mediolateral breadth of the corpus taken at the level of the articulation between the second and third molars.

+*Instrument:* sliding caliper

+*Comment:* The sliding caliper arm should be parallel to the surface upon which the mandible rests.
+The measurement location usually corresponds to a medial-lateral thickening of the mandible at that location (Berg 2014, TML23).

+**Man_13 Dental Arcade Width at the Third Molar:** The maximum breadth of the dental arcade at the level of the most posterior points of the third molar crypt on the lingual surface.

+*Instrument:* sliding caliper

+*Comment:* If necessary, a line should be drawn perpendicular to the ramus body and the tooth crypt to mark the measurement locations.
+If the third molars are absent, the measurement could be taken at the location of the second molar position, but should be annotated appropriately (Berg 2014, XDA).

 ---